Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Interstellar comets

-Although these yields appear large ($\sim10^{11}$–$10^{12}$ bodies), they represent the total output from a single close encounter.
-When spread over parsec-scale cluster volumes, the resulting number densities remain several orders of magnitude below the $\sim10^{15}\,\mathrm{pc^{-3}}$ inferred for the Galactic ISO population.
-The observed density, therefore, requires the combined, long-term contribution of many encounters throughout the cluster lifetime.
-Our results are consistent with theoretical expectations that close encounters and planet–planet scattering efficiently eject particles into interstellar space \citep[e.g.][]{Raymond2018,Moro-Mart2018,Torres2019,PortegiesZwart2021a}.
+Our results are consistent with theoretical expectations that close encounters and planet–planet scattering efficiently eject particles into interstellar space \citep[e.g.,][]{Raymond2018,Moro-Mart2018,Torres2019,PortegiesZwart2021a}.
 Although low-mass stars dominate the IMF, their flybys contribute comparatively little.
-In contrast, encounters with $5$--$9\,M_\odot$ stars, though rare, eject orders of magnitude more bodies, and may thus represent a major source of the first generation of interstellar comets in dense birth clusters.
+In contrast, encounters with $5$--$9\,M_\odot$ stars, though rare, eject orders of magnitude more bodies, and may thus represent a major source of the first generation of interstellar comets in dense birth clusters

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-In this work, we investigated the dynamical evolution of a solar system analogue (SSA), focusing on the gravitational interactions among four giant planets, a non-self-gravitating particle disk, and passing stars within a dense stellar environment (Sections~\ref{sec3.1} and \ref{sec3.2}).
-Our goal was to understand how stellar perturbations reshape the architecture of outer planetary systems, driving the formation of populations analogous to those observed in the outskirts of the solar system, such as resonant objects, Sednoids, Kuiper Belt and scattered disk objects, Oort cloud-like comets, and interstellar objects.
-We explored two disk models: a \textit{Compact} and an \textit{Extended} disk, each subjected to either a single close encounter or a sequence of multiple stellar flybys, following the initial conditions summarised in Table~\ref{table1}.
-The main results of this work are summarised below.
+In this work, we investigated the dynamical evolution of a Solar System analogue (SSA), focusing on the gravitational interactions among four giant planets, a non-self-gravitating particle disk, and passing stars within a dense stellar environment (Sects.~\ref{sec3.1} and \ref{sec3.2}).
+Our goal was to understand how stellar perturbations reshape the architecture of outer planetary systems, driving the formation of populations analogous to those observed in the outskirts of the Solar System, such as resonant objects, Sednoids, Kuiper Belt and scattered disk objects, Oort cloud-like comets, and ISOs.
+We explored two disk models: a Compact and an Extended disk, each subjected to either a single close encounter or a sequence of multiple stellar flybys, following the initial conditions summarized in Table~\ref{table1}.
+The main results of this work are summarized below.

 \begin{itemize}